 I knew a simple soldier boy

-The speaker immediately creates a sense of foreboding, initially created by the title itself, through the use of the past-tense verb ‘knew’.
-This insinuates that the ‘simple soldier boy’ that the speaker was familiar with, is the victim of the tragic suicide.
-The ordinariness of the soldier himself is emphasized through the sibilance of the first line and through the adjective ‘simple’.
-Sassoon intended the soldier to be representative of all men that joined the war.
-His lack of identity is furthered through the pronoun ‘boy’.
-Not only does this have connotations of innocence, but emphasizes how soon the soldier was forgotten and how insignificant his death.
+The speaker immediately creates a sense of foreboding, initially created by the title itself, through the use of the past-tense verb ‘knew.’
+This insinuates that the ‘simple soldier boy’ that the speaker was familiar with is the victim of the tragic suicide.
+The ordinariness of the soldier himself is emphasized through the sibilance of the first line and through the adjective ‘simple.’

-The protagonist is described as grinning with ‘joy’.
-Before enlisting as a soldier, his life was full of happiness enabling him to ‘sleep soundly’.
-This child-like innocence and blissful ignorance is amplified through the use of rhyming couplets, mimicking the aural quality of a nursery rhyme.
+The protagonist is described as grinning with ‘joy.’
+Before enlisting as a soldier, his life was full of happiness, enabling him to ‘sleep soundly.’
+This child-like innocence and blissful ignorance are amplified through rhyming couplets, mimicking the aural quality of a nursery rhyme.
 The irony implicit within this fact is revealed to the reader later in the poem as it completely juxtaposes the hellish imagery yet to be experienced.

 Slept soundly through the lonesome dark,